DerGuru/The-Resonant/Chapters/P2-18_Street Line.md

 His pulse jumped.
 For a fraction of a second he waited for her to clear her throat metaphorically, correct herself, say something about thresholds.

-What he got instead was a thin, wordless pressure at the back of his mind—*here* without commentary.
+What he got instead was a thin, wordless pressure at the back of his mind - *here* without commentary.

 "Timer," Milo said automatically, thumb pressing the watch’s stopwatch pusher.
 The busker held the note, face relaxed, eyes half-closed, bow hand steady.
 The saw’s pure pitch made the crowd hush without knowing why.
 A child’s complaint dwindled.
 Even the fries seemed to crunch more quietly.